 An essential part of good dental health is ensuring your gums and teeth are protected through thorough cleaning.
 This means not only brushing, flossing, and using mouthwash, but also that you arrange the occasional deep dental cleaning throughout the year.
-Deep dental cleaning ensures the essential maintenance to help prevent gum disease, abscesses, tooth extraction, and more.
+Deep dental cleaning ensures essential maintenance to help prevent gum disease, abscesses, tooth extraction, and more.
 Here, we’re going to look at what it is and why it’s so essential.

 What Is A Deep Dental Cleaning?

-Through root planing, Dr. Trujillo is able to remove plaque and tartar that is present on the roots’ surfaces, as well as smoothing out rough spots of the surface that can harbor bacteria.
+Through root planing, Dr. Trujillo is able to remove plaque and tartar that is present on the roots’ surfaces, as well as smooth out rough spots of the surface that can harbor bacteria.
 Besides tools such as scalers, ultrasonic cleaners, and lasers to clean the surface, your periodontist may also use antimicrobial products that kill bacteria lingering beneath the gum line.

 An Essential Treatment Against Gum Disease

-When your gums are cleaning, free of bacteria, and the rougher spots are smoothed out, the gums are able to better reattach to the teeth.
+When your gums are cleaned, free of bacteria and the rougher spots are smoothed out, the gums are able to better reattach to the teeth.
 The removal of plaque and tartar means a lower chance of infection from the bacteria in contact with your gums.
 It can also reduce the pain, swelling, and inflammation that are clear signs of gum disease.
 Left alone, gum disease can cause bad breath, pain, frequent bleeding, receding gums, sores, and tooth loss.
 It also puts you at a greater risk of infection and abscesses, which can be dangerous.

 Gum disease is most often caused by a failure to meet good standards of dental hygiene through brushing and flossing.
 It’s important to have regular checkups and cleanings with your periodontist to prevent it when possible.